andrium/php-curl-wrapper/README.md

-# php-curl-wrapper
-The simplest wrapper for CURL on PHP
+# The simplest wrapper for CURL on PHP